CloudSihmar/introduction-to-kubernetes/ReplicationController.md

 When you delete a ReplicationController through kubectl delete, the pods are also deleted.

 pods created by a ReplicationController aren’t an integral part of the ReplicationController, and are only managed by it, you can delete only the ReplicationController and leave the pods running by using --cascade=false flag.

+## Next Step

+ReplicationControllers (RC) ensure that a specified number of pod replicas is running at any one time.
+ReplicationControllers also give you the ability to perform rolling updates.
+However, those updates are managed on the client side.
+This is problematic if the client loses connectivity, and can leave the cluster in an unplanned state.
+To avoid problems when scaling the ReplicationControllers on the client side, a new resource was introduced in the apps/v1 API group: Deployments.